New rule for personal watercraft on Port Phillip Bay

 As of 16 December 2019, operators of PWCs (commonly known as jet skis) will be required to:

-- navigate the PWC in the safest most direct course from the shore heading seaward, or from the sea towards the shore.
-(The shore can include the beach, boat ramp or berthing facility including a jetty, pier or mooring.
-Changes of direction to avoid other waterway users are permitted).
+- navigate the PWC in the safest most direct course to and from the shore.
+The shore includes the beach, boat ramp or berthing facility including a jetty, pier or mooring

-- avoid any irregular riding of the PWC or freestyling within the five knot speed restriction zones including donuts, circles, weaving.
-(Changes of direction to avoid other waterway users is permitted).
+- avoid any irregular riding or freestyling within the five knot speed restriction zones, for example, donuts, circles, weaving.
+Changes of direction to avoid other waterway users is permitted.

 “Following an extensive public consultation process and having considered the significant feedback and comments received, I have taken the decision to implement this new rule.
 There was overwhelming support for the new rule with 67 per cent of respondents supporting it,” said MSV Acting Director Cameron Toy.